Pylons-tech/pylons/docs/pylons-docs/content/dev-tool/page-1.md

 git clone https://github.com/Pylons-tech/dev-tool.git
 ```

 If you haven't created an account on the test-net before, open a new terminal window and go to the pylons directory.
-Use the pylonsd commands to create a new account on the test-net.
+Use the pylonsd commands to create a new account on the testnet.
 [See here for instructions.](https://github.com/Pylons-tech/pylons/blob/main/docs/Developer-CLI-Tutorial.md)

 Within the codebase of the dev-tool, open the developer folder and edit the `config.json` file.
 Add the account name that cookbooks/recipes will be created by and the home directory of the Pylons folder.